Khaldoun-Amatoury/CourseGoalsWebsite/README.md

 2. Enter the details of your goal in the provided input fields.

-3. Click the "Add" button to add the goal to your list.
+3. Click the "Add Goal" button to add the goal to your list.

 4. To delete a goal, simply click on it.
 The goal will be removed from your list.